chacetechost/chacetechost/README.md

 [![chace's github activity graph](https://activity-graph.herokuapp.com/graph?username=chacetechost&count_private=true&theme=xcode&custom_title=Chace's%20Contribution%20Graph)](https://github.com/chacetechost)

 In just a few months, a new history will be written..
 Are you resdy?
 You can always connect with me through my website.
 I will be introducing Dey4U on my discord.
-Let's Go!